 The second ritual occurring after is the Mikoshi Arai, where the mikoshi shrines are carried to the nearby Kamo river to be purified.

 A few chigo among Kyoto’s traditional families are chosen every year.
 In the morning, chigo children of Naginata Hoko visit Yasaka Shrine to pray for the whole festival’s success.

-The main procession of the festival known as the “Yamaboko Junko” usually starts at 9 AM.
-A chigo riding the Naginata Hoko will cut the sacred rope and the float will depart and lead the other 23 floats.
-The procession ends after the Fune Hoko (the last float by default) has covered its route.
+The main procession of the festival, known as the Yamaboko Junko usually starts at 9 AM.
+A chigo riding the Naginata Hoko will cut a sacred rope and the float will depart and lead the other 23 participating floats.
+The procession ends after the Fune Hoko, the last float has completed its route.

 The building of floats for the “Ato Matsuri,” or the latter part of the celebration, happens during this period.

-The second Yamaboko Junko is held with 10 floats joining in for a parade on a route different from that of Saki Matsuri.
-The “Hanagasa Junko” or “Flower Umbrella Procession” is also held simultaneously on this day.
-There will be a Shinko-sai in the evening where the portable shrines are carried back to Yasaka Shrine.
+On the 24th of July, a second Yamaboko Junko is held across a different route with only 10 floats participating.
+The Hanagesa Junko, or Flower Umbrella Procession is also held simultaneously on this day.
+There is another Shinko-sai in the evening where the portable mikoshi shrines are carried back to Yasaka Shrine.

 ・112 Things to Do in Kyoto, a City of Culture, Tradition, and Breathtaking Beauty, in 2018

 ・30 Modern Hotels and Traditional Ryokans in Kyoto for a Gorgeous Stay in 2018